tskit-dev/tutorials/what_is.md

 and the third from position 546 to the end.
 We can say that the first tree spans 189 base pairs, the second 357, and the third 454.

+(sec_what_is_genealogical_network)=

+### ... created by a genealogical network

-In fact, succinct tree sequences don't store each tree separately, but instead are based on an interconnected *genetic genealogy* (sometimes known as an Ancestral Recombination Graph or ARG), in which
-[genetic recombination](https://en.wikipedia.org/wiki/Genetic_recombination) has led to different regions of the chromosome having different histories.
-Another way of thinking about the tree sequence above is that it describes the full genetic ancestry of our 10 genomes.
+In fact, succinct tree sequences don't store each tree separately, but instead are based on an interconnected *genetic genealogy*, in which [genetic recombination](https://en.wikipedia.org/wiki/Genetic_recombination) has led to different regions of the chromosome having different histories.
+Another way of thinking about the tree sequence above is that it describes the full genetic *family "tree"* (strictly, "network") of our 10 genomes.

 (sec_what_is_dna_data)=